corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

   1. Notary: Dev7chG99tLCAny3PNYmBdyhaKEVcZnSTp3p1mKVb5m5
 ```

-Follow the steps from Running on Solana Dev Net.
+Follow the steps from [Running the nodes with Solana DevNet](#running-the-nodes-with-solana-devnet).
 The only change is to replace Solana DevNet URL with the local validator url ( `"rpcUrl" = "http://localhost:8899"`)
 in the notary config entry of `depolyNodes` task.

 ## Interacting with the nodes